 Cast away your concerns and discover a carefree lifestyle with 60 acres of amenities at Masonic Village at Sewickley.
 Experience Pittsburgh's cultural, recreational and educational options just 10 miles away, and return to the safety and serenity of the suburbs in time for sunset.
 Call us at 866-872-0664, to learn more.

 Enjoy financial security with one monthly service fee.
 As a Lifecare community, Masonic Village at Sewickley provides the ultimate protection of your assets.
 With one service fee that carries through every service level, you'll take the guesswork out of your finances and rest assured knowing your needs - whether they're physical, emotional, medical or financial - will be provided for throughout your lifetime.

 Senior Living at its Best: Active Retirement in Suburban Pittsburgh

 Retirement homes include villas and apartments with access to state-of-the-art health care accommodations.

 Masonic Village at Sewickley is a senior living retirement community with more than 60 acres of amenities in the suburbs of Pittsburgh (just 10 miles away).

 Live in the finest accommodations, including spacious apartments, upgraded villas and brand new personal care and nursing care options.
 As a Lifecare community, Masonic Village gives you access to health care services without changing your monthly fee structure.
-Masonic Village at Sewickley gives you the ultimate protection of your assets and the freedom to enjoy life your way.
+Experience the ultimate protection of your assets and the freedom to enjoy life your way.
 Come check us out - Masonic Village at Sewickley is open for everyone.

 Enrich your life with a selection of personalized services, including: